gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 Maybe these delivery seeds will give you ideas to create your own.

 * The entire **city is in a state of chaos for musical superstar DiByne's concert**: crowded streets, traffic jams, drugged-up partygoers, etc. And the CEO of VultureTech hasn't come up with a better idea than to send a very special package to DiByne, of whom she's a huge fan.
 You'll have to get to the stadium and sneak backstage to make the delivery, evading the fans and their bodyguards.
 * A fellow messenger is hiding in an alley.
-He has a **broken leg and needs someone to replace him**, so he's called base, and they're sending you in as reinforcements.
-You'll have to rescue him, take him to a safe place, and complete the delivery.
+They have a **broken leg and needs someone to replace them**, so they've called base, and they're sending you in as reinforcements.
+You'll have to rescue them, take them to a safe place, and complete the delivery.
 * Every year around this time, "The Race" takes place.
 DelivaTeam, one of the biggest companies in the delivery industry, is holding **a competition to find the best messenger in town**.
 There are several scoring tests that simulate a very hot delivery, and the highest score wins.
 The suspicion of a scam is always present, as DelivaTeam messengers always win.
 * The **package you're carrying is making strange noises and doesn't look right.** The contract negotiation was already weird, and this doesn't make it any better.
 It could be a bomb or some other kind of trap.
 Or maybe it's something alive.
 The truth is, you don't know, but maybe you should open the package and clear up any doubts.
 * Today it's **training for the newcomers**.
 You'll be accompanied by a group of newly hired messengers so you can show them the ropes.
 What could go wrong?